zoobiasyyed/c0824-code-solutions/fetch-in-react/fetch-in-react-quiz-notes.md

 - What two things need to be done to properly handle HTTP request errors?
 Why?

-Check for the HTTP response status and use a catch block to handle network errors to ensure errors are properly detected and handled.
+Check for the HTTP response status(response.ok will be true if its in the 200 range) and use a try catch block to handle network errors to ensure errors are properly detected and handled.

+ALWAYS CHECK RESPONSE.OK!!!!!!!!!!!!!!!!!!!!!!!!!!

 - How can `useEffect` be used to load data for a component?